G-torsors and universal torsors over nonsplit del Pezzo surfaces: Introduction

 Friedman and Morgan suggested to replace the N\'eron--Severi torus here by a reductive algebraic group $G$ of type $\mathbf{E}_6$.
 They construct natural $G$-torsors over singular cubic surfaces over $\CC$ \cite{MR1941576}.
 These $G$-torsors are compatible with degenerations of split cubic surfaces \cite{MR4188698}.

 In this paper, we deal with the existence of natural $G$-torsors over nonsplit smooth cubic surfaces.
-Here, the natural candidates for $G$ are the split group of type $\mathbf{E}_6$, and forms of it that contain the N\'eron--Severi torus, because both reflect the combinatorial information coming from $S$.
+Here, the natural candidates for $G$ are a certain split group of type $\mathbf{E}_6$, and forms of it that contain the N\'eron--Severi torus, because both reflect the combinatorial information coming from $S$.
 Motivated by the result of Friedman and Morgan, there has been a hope that such $G$-torsors could exist also in situations where universal torsors do not exist.
-However, the main result of the present paper is that such $G$-torsors do not exist unless universal torsors exist.
+However, the main result of the present paper is that such $G$-torsors do not exist unless universal torsors exist, and even if they exist, they are not more canonical than universal torsors.

 More generally, let $S$ be a smooth del Pezzo surface over a field $K$.
-Let $L/K$ be a finite Galois extension such that the base change $S_L$ is split.
+By \cite[Theorem~1.6]{MR3114932}, there is a finite Galois extension $L/K$ such that the base change $S_L$ is split.
 Then the Galois group $\Gamma=\Gal(L/K)$ acts on $\Lambda_S:=\Pic S_L$.

-Manin \cite{MR833513} discovered that the Picard group $\Lambda_S$ of the split del Pezzo surface $S_L$ together with the intersection form $(\_\,,\_)$ provide us with a reduced root datum $(\Phi_S \subset \Lambda_S,\Phi_S^\vee \subset \Lambda_S^\vee)$ given as follows: The set of roots is
+Manin \cite[\S 25]{MR833513} discovered that the Picard group $\Lambda_S$ of the split del Pezzo surface $S_L$ together with the intersection form $(\_\,,\_)$ provide us with a reduced root datum $(\Phi_S \subset \Lambda_S,\Phi_S^\vee \subset \Lambda_S^\vee)$ given as follows: The set of roots is

 With $\alpha^\vee \in \Lambda_S^\vee$ given by $\langle\alpha^\vee,\lambda\rangle := (-\alpha,\lambda)$ for $\lambda \in \Lambda_S$, the set of coroots is

 Its Weyl group $W_S \subset \Aut\Lambda_S$ is the symmetry group of the configuration of $(-1)$-curves on $S_L$.